Did you receive it from a friend? Subscribe here for free.

 Phew….
 It’s too much hannn

-Don’t worry dear [FIRST NAME GOES HERE] you have the whole week to work and practice working capital exercises.
+Don’t worry dear Reader you have the whole week to work and practice working capital exercises.
 You can tally your answers with the keys of practice exercise.

 Did you enjoy this Accounting Guide?